JanaS87/JanaS87/README.md

 ## Glad you got lost on my little GitHub page😄.

 Here you can find all current projects about web development.
-Since June 2023 I'm part of the Web Development Bootcamp and I'm really looking forward to all the new topics I'll learn and put into practice there.
+Since June 2023 I'm part of the Web Development Bootcamp by [neue Fische](https://www.neuefische.de/bootcamp/web-development) and I'm really looking forward to all the new topics I'll learn and put into practice there.
 <br/>
 <br/>
 ## My Tech-Stack